apmoore1/thesis_latex/README.md

 # Empirical Evaluation Methodology for Target Dependent Sentiment Analysis

-This repository stores the LaTeX that is used to compile my thesis `Empirical Evaluation Methodology for Target Dependent Sentiment Analysis`.
+This repository stores the LaTeX that is used to compile my thesis [Empirical Evaluation Methodology for Target Dependent Sentiment Analysis](https://www.research.lancs.ac.uk/portal/en/publications/empirical-evaluation-methodology-for-target-dependent-sentiment-analysis(e9d4e12c-65f0-43f3-86b1-ed91df2e5b7e).html).

 The thesis can be found in this repository in both colour, and black and white: